 Perhaps somewhat surprisingly, Estancia la Candelaria is a French castle, inspired by a royal chateau in Normandy.
 Not your typical South American ranch then.
 In the grounds of the castle are charming forest bungalows and a private two-storey suite… inside a windmill.
 The grounds extend over 100 hectares.
 Keen tree identifiers will be pleased to know the grounds include around 240 different species of trees.

 Glenapp Castle, Scotland

 The grounds of Glenapp estate are so large that the entrance is around a mile away from the castle itself.
-5,250 hectares surround the castle for anyone to explore, including deep glens, sprawling moorland, and spectacular rock cliffs.
-The restaurant’s rather fine too – head chef Tyron Ellul was named one of the best young chefs to watch in 2015 by the Good Food Guide.
+5,250 hectares surround the castle for daytime explores, including deep glens, sprawling moorland, and spectacular rock cliffs.
+For night owls, there’s private stargazing on the edge of Galloway Forest Park, the UK’s first accredited Dark Sky Park, with renowned astronomer Steve Owens.
+The restaurant’s rather fine too, gaining 3 AA Rosettes for its impressive Scottish cooking which features fresh, local Ayrshire produce.

 Zamek Reszel Kreativ, Poland

 A Gothic castle, built in the fourteenth century, Zamel Reszel Kreativ has previously served as a church, prison and even a hunting lodge.
 The great space is taken up by just 21 rooms now, so it feels rather as though you’ve got the place all to yourself.
 In addition to the very large and luxurious rooms, the hotel also has rather the art scene, including the on-site Gallery of Modern Art and ongoing Fine Arts Days.